 While SDIRAs allow you to invest in many alternative investments, the most common type is real estate.
 However, some real estate classes have risk similar to Wall Street investments, so it’s crucial to choose one that is appropriate for an SDIRA.

 There is a unique real estate niche that fits these requirements perfectly: mobile home parks (MHPs).
 Even in the most dire market conditions, MHPs can provide predictable returns while sidestepping the volatility of traditional investments.

-Why mobile home parks are the right alternative investment for retirement
+Why mobile home investments are right for retirement

 On the surface, MHPs may not look like the type of real estate you’d want to invest in, but when you look deeper, you’ll find several remarkable qualities that make them perfect for retirement portfolios.
 Here’s why investors love MHPs: